rust-lang/book/second-edition/src/ch01-02-hello-world.md

 As the vast, vast majority of Rust projects use Cargo, we will assume that you’re using it for the rest of the book.
-Cargo comes installed with Rust itself, if you used the official installers as covered in the "Installation" section.
+Cargo comes installed with Rust itself, if you used the official installers as covered in the “Installation” section.
 If you installed Rust through some other means, you can check if you have Cargo installed by typing the following into your terminal: